 According to the World Tourism Organization, tourism accounts for “7% of worldwide exports, one in eleven jobs and 10% of the world’s GDP (…).
 If well managed [it] can foster inclusive economic growth, social inclusiveness and the protection of cultural and natural assets.”

-As someone who blogs about cultural travel to offbeat destinations and focuses most of the blog’s content on those destinations’ cultural diversity, I couldn’t be happier.
+As someone who blogs about sustainable cultural tourism to offbeat destinations and focuses most of the blog’s content on those destinations’ cultural diversity, I couldn’t be happier.

 The upside is that more and more destinations will be put on the tourism industry map for their cultural heritage, appealing to visitors with a strong sense of what sustainable cultural tourism means.